rachelnadia/week-two/notes.md

 - using programs like RStudio and Azure do the work of transcribing for us

 - is a computer software better at detecting difficult to read words?

+- but also when you use crowdsourcing, volunteers may not have experience

+    - this can cause it's own problems [evidence.md]